-The lean is subject to the conditions listed in D.12 02 015, D.14 02 018, Resolution T17369, Resolution T-17443 and the lean agreement documents required to be signed by the borrower.
-As adopted in item No. 6 (Lean Closing), section E, Appendix 2 of D.1202-015, once the Commission approves the lean via a resolution, the borrower must sign a lean agreement document that contains all the terms and conditions of the lean.
-If the borrower does not sign the lean agreement document, the Commission will not execute the lean and will revoke the lean offer.
-Bright Fiber cannot withdraw lean funds without a signed lean agreement in place.
-The lean will be a five year term lean, fully amertized.
-The interest rate will be fixed at the U.S Prime Rate at lean closing.
+The loan is subject to the conditions listed in D.12 02 015, D.14 02 018, Resolution T17369, Resolution T-17443 and the loan agreement documents required to be signed by the borrower.
+As adopted in item No. 6 (Loan Closing), section E, Appendix 2 of D.12 02 015, once the Commission approves the loan via a resolution, the borrower must sign a loan agreement document that contains all the terms and conditions of the loan.
+If the borrower does not sign the loan agreement document, the Commission will not execute the loan and will revoke the loan offer.
+Bright Fiber cannot withdraw loan funds without a signed loan agreement in place.
+The loan will be a five year term loan, fully amortized.
+The interest rate will be fixed at the U.S Prime Rate at loan closing.
 The borrower will have up to four disbursements to draw down funds, based on meeting Commission approved project key milestones.
-The funds must be drawn down within two years of lean approved.
+The funds must be drawn down within two years of loan approved.